guardian/mobile-save-for-later/README.md

 ## Save for later

-This replaces the old [syncedPrefs service](https://github.com/guardian/identity/tree/master/identity-synced-prefs) formerly provided by the [identity-api](https://github.com/guardian/identity/tree/master/identity-synced-prefs)

-### Summary

-The service is implemented as a pair of aws [lamba functions](https://aws.amazon.com/lambda/) set behind aws [api gateway](https://aws.amazon.com/api-gateway) which you can view and test by going to the api gateway section of the console [here](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1#/apis)
+The service is implemented as a pair of aws [lambda functions](https://aws.amazon.com/lambda/) set behind aws [api gateway](https://aws.amazon.com/api-gateway) which you can view and test by going to the api gateway section of the console [here](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1#/apis)

 There's a fetch function (`/syncedPrefs/me`)(GET) and a update function(http POST) `/syncedPrefs/me/savedArticles`.
 Each endpoint requires a `authorisation` header containing a valid access token.
 This is used to retrieve the userId from the identity api.